 Have a set spot for your dog: This ensures you will have a specific spot to protect and clean whenever your dog gets in your car.
 It’s also easy to harness your dog in the specified place.
-Your dog can develop some fondness to the special place which can reduce anxiety during travel.
+Your dog can develop some fondness for the special place, which can reduce anxiety during travel.

 Protect your car

 Cargo Cover: These are very handy in protecting your trunk and the backbench.
 Some covers also offer protection to the back bumper from scratches as the dogs embark or disembark.
 These covers can also protect any delicate items you might carry at the same time.